nathancrank/ishango/readme.md

 ## What is it?
 Ishango.scss is a math framework for SASS.
 The initial goal of the project was to duplicate what Scott Kellum had done with his excellent Compass extension [Sassy-Math](https://github.com/scottkellum/Sassy-math), but without doing anything in Ruby.
 If that sounds hard, you're right, it was.
-SASS has clear limits in dealing with large numbers due to how it stores values in Ruby(see nex3's comment on [this GitHub issue thread](https://github.com/nex3/sass/issues/627) to better understand).
-Not all functions are working 100% perfectly yet, but this represents a fairly large chunk of what is present in Sassy-math and then a few new goodies.
+SASS has clear limits in dealing with large numbers due to how it stores values in Ruby (see nex3's comment on [this GitHub issue thread](https://github.com/nex3/sass/issues/627) to better understand).
+As a result, there will be rounding errors, but nothing major (don't try log(8000000000)).

 All of the functions provided are written in pure scss.
 That means that you can add it to any SASS project, with or without [Compass](http://compass-style.org), or alongside [Bourbon](http://bourbon.io).